 You don't have to purchase camping store TP, either.
 Look for a one-ply product like Scott's and your black tank will be fine.
 To test a TP put a sheet or two in a tall glass of water, allow to sit five minutes and stir.
 RV acceptable TP will disintegrate upon stirring.
 Lastly, nothing exotic should go down the toilet - waste and TP only, please.
-A few more thoughts on holding tanks that you may find useful:

 The tank meters inside your rig rarely work.
 Use another system to determine when to dump your tanks.

 Use a sturdy sewer hose with several end connectors on board and carry a rubber donut - required at more and more campgrounds.

 You may run into a law that prohibits the sewer hose from touching the ground.
 Be prepared by carrying a few pre-cut gutters and a wood block or two.

 And lastly, you know the old saying "it doesn't run uphill," much to the surprise of many campground engineers (especially in government parks).